-Starting on 27th January, the GardenSite TV campaign, that consists of three 30 second adverts, runs for 10 weeks until the last week of March on various Sky channels including Sky 1, 2, News, Living, Arts, in addition to National Geographic and Discovery.
-There's also going to be extensive social media activity to reinforce the message.
+Starting on 27th January, the GardenSite TV campaign, that consisted of three 30 second adverts, ran for 10 weeks until the last week of March on various Sky channels including Sky 1, 2, News, Living, Arts, in addition to National Geographic and Discovery.
+There was also extensive social media activity to reinforce the message.

 With such changeable weather recently with a heat wave following by rain, David Coton is looking forward to summer finally arriving and a chance to get out into the garden, here are some of the jobs he'll be tackling during July.